chinapedia/wikipedia.abstract.en/Page/Mechanical_advantage.md

 Gear trains

 Gear teeth are designed so that the number of teeth on a gear is proportional to the radius of its pitch circle, and so that the pitch circles of meshing gears roll on each other without slipping.
 The speed ratio for a pair of meshing gears can be computed from ratio of the radii of the pitch circles and the ratio of the number of teeth on each gear, its gear ratio.
-Gears_animation.gif

 The velocity _v_ of the point of contact on the pitch circles is the same on both gears, and is given by